 Here is a list of some common teeth alignment problems to look for in your child:

 - Open Bite

-If you notice that your child has any of these issues above, call us for a free consultation.
-All children should be evaluated by the age of 7, even if you do not notice these issues.
-Many do not need treatment at that age, but an evaluation can also identify future issues that may arise.
+If you notice that your child has any of these conditions, call us for a free consultation.
+Children and families benefit from an evaluation at age of 7, even if you do not notice any of these issues.
 Call us today at 804-746-0918 or request an appointment online to schedule your consultation.